TrashPandaCode/reports/ia-final/main.typ

   - Walking to a designated area
   Once the win condition is met we call the `setLevelCompleted` function from the `GameStore`.

+  == Node Editor
+  Another core component of our game is the node editor.
+We built it using ReactFlow as a foundation, which provides a framework for rendering nodes and the visual interactions between them.
+However all internal logic, like how nodes process data and the computing of the node graph, needed to be developed and implemented by us.
+Managing the state of the node graph was another major focus.
+We needed a structure that could track nodes and edges reliably, for us to be able to implement saving of the node graph and other quality of life features.
+Accessiblity was also one of the primary concerns while developing the node editor.
+We wanted a system that can compute complex algorithms, but at the same time is beginner friendly and not overwhelming.
+  //challenges:
+  //  create logic to add nodes
+  //  compute nodes
+  //  create structure to manage and save current state of the node graph
+  //  make the node editor accesible and add qol features
+  //    undo/redo
+  //    shortcut (custom mac hook)
+  //

+  === Creating Nodes
+  Nodes are built as individual React components using React Flow.
+The components itself are not directly involved with the execution of the node graph, they do however provide a compute function which is used during the execution of the graph.
+Each node component defines its visual layout and the input/output handles, which are linked to the nodes data transformation logic through the compute function.

+  === Computing the Node Graph
+  ReactFlow does handle the visual side of the node interactions, however we still need to track and manage these connections to be able to compute the graph correctly.
+All of this is handled via Zustand in the `NodeStore`.

+  The `NodeStore` has a custom `AppNode` class which holds among other things, seperate maps for all of the connected input and output handles and the compute function.
+Each time a new node gets added to the node editor the `NodeStore` adds a new `AppNode` object to the unsorted node map which it maintains.
+The `AppNode` receives the compute function directly from the react component defining each node.

+  Each time a node is added or a connection is changed the unsorted map gets ordered through a topological sorting algorithm and saved seperately.
+The sorting algorithm marks the current node and then recursively goes through all of the nodes that a are conneted to the nodes output.
+Once it reaches a node that has no other nodes connect to its output it adds it to the sorted list and permanently marks the node.
+If the algorithm reaches a node with a non-permanent mark it means that a cyclic connection exists in the graph and an error message will be triggered.

+  Maintaining a sorted list is necessary to execute the node graph, as it prevents nodes from being computed without their dependencies having been computed.
+Once the sorted list is completed without errors, the node graph can be executed by simply iterating over the list and executing each nodes compute function.

+  //Heavily simplified this whole process, but I think it is too complex to be much more specific

+  === Managing the Node Graph State

+  === Shortcuts / QOL / ? //need better title here

 ]
 // Website Strucutre/Navigation
 //  Landing Page also functions as Level select screen